 The Apple I stood for 666.66 dollars in the Byte shops for sale as of May 1976.
 With "Byte into an Apple" (an explanation: "Byte" is 8-bits which sounds like-bite) the sales advertisement advertised "the first cheap microcomputer system with display screen port and 8 kilobytes of RAM on one single PC board".
 With this sales advertisement, such an statement, the layout was also born for today's Apple logo, the rainbow colored apple with-bite.
 After further development the Apple II came in 1977, the successor Apple III 1980 to the shops.
 The Apple III was presented on the National Computer Conference (NCC) in California on 1980-05-19, the Sophisticated Operating System is developed as closed source and has a monolithic kernel.
 The hardware consists of a 2 mhz 8 bit MOS CPU, 2 kbyte of ROM and 128 kbyte of main memorie on board.
 Apple was one of the first commercial pioneers which offered with Lisa Computer and Lisa OS an operating system with a graphical user interface together with symbols and menus in 1983.
 Lisa set at this time the features which are standard today, a graphic user interface with the mouse for the operation.
 As standard applications are LisaCalc (calculation program), LisaGraph for presentation graphic, LisaDraw (drawing program), LisaWrite for the text processing, LisaProject for the net plan method, LisaList as file management system and LisaTerminal included.

 The operating system Apple ProDOS 1.0 based on SOS was published in October 1983.
 ProDOS was split off in ProDOS 8 and ProDOS 16 for 8 bits and 16 bits processors later.
-On January 24th, 1984 the success started with the Macintosh's computers at his market preview by Steve Jobs .
+On January 24th, 1984 the success of the Macintosh computer and Mac OS operating system started with the market announcement by Steve Jobs.
 The synthetic voice output of a text was euphorically taken by the audience at the public preview of the performance features.
 With the provocative commercial spot "1984" the leader position of IBM is symbolically be broken by an athletic women through a throwed hammer.
 Within three months over 70,000 systems were sold.
 The continual improvements of the operating system by Apple increased the superiority in the area of graphic and simple user interface.
 The MAC (Mouse Activated Computer) was introduced in 1986, the GS/OS (graphic and Sound OS) took ProDOS 16 off, the new graphical 16 bit system increased the efficiency considerably.
 The booting procedure, the storage disk access and the start time of programmes was much faster now.

 After an internal controversy over the enterprise leadership of Apple Steve left the company and founded with other employees the company NeXT in 1985.
 In 1986 NeXT took the company Pixar Animation Studios which was specialized in computer animations.
 Animated cartoons like Toy Story (1995), A Bug's Life Life (1998) and Toy Story 2 (1999) were made come true.
 In 1987 the extended Mac II was presented which was sold in a month 50,000 times.
 Apple presented the POSIX compatible UNIX with A/UX in 1988.
 At first it based on 4.2 BSD and AT&T UNIX System V Release 2, it was derived from 4.3 BSD and more current System V versions later.
 The last version was published with A/UX 3.1.1 in 1995.
 Mac OS was in competition by the market presence of Windows 3.0.
 Apple introduced new technologies like multitasking and added functions in the areas of multimedia, communications, speech recognition and video as well as fax/modem.
 Apple published his first PowerBook notebook computer with high market success in 1991.
 The product Newton, a personal digitally assistant was published in 1993 which did not really gain acceptance on the market.
 The last model was named MP2100 and was delivered with Newton OS 2.1 in 1997.
 Preemptives multitasking and energy saving management.